doedje/jquery.soap/README.md

 --- | --- | ---
-napespaceUrl | namespaceURL | to capitalize URL is quite common params | data | $.ajax uses data too, more consistent
+napespaceUrl | namespaceURL | to capitalize URL is quite common params | data | $.ajax uses data too, more consistent request | beforeSend | $.ajax uses data too, more consistent

 The old names are mapped to the new names and will be deprecated at version 2.0.0 (that might take years, or decades).
-A warning is printed to the console when you use the old name.
+A warning is printed to the console when you use an old name.

 Promise
 -------